jchultarsky101/pcli/README.md

       client_secret:
 ~~~

-In the example above, "mytenant" is your tenant ID as explained above.
-Make sure to
-edit this sample to reflect that correctly.
+In the example above, "mytenant" represents your tenant ID.
+Be sure to update the sample to reflect your actual tenant ID.

-The only other piece of data you need to provide is the **client_id** value.
-This can be obtained
-by your Physna administrator.
-In most cases, you should leave the client secret field unpopulated.
-Read further to understand how
+The only other piece of information you need to provide is the client_id, which can be obtained from your Physna administrator.
+In most cases, you should leave the client_secret field empty.
+Read on to learn when it might be usefgul.
-it could be useful sometimes.

 # <a id="basic-use"></a>Basic use

-This is a command line utility.
-You can use it within a terminal session.
-To see what functions are supported, you can type "help" as the first argument.

-Example:
+You can run this utility from a terminal session.
+To view the available commands, use help as the first argument:

 ```bash
 pcli help